 Southwest Airlines

-The most notable thing that makes Southwest Airlines a sweet spot for families is its Companion Pass.
+The most notable thing that makes Southwest Airlines a worthwhile option for families is its Companion Pass.
 You can earn the Companion Pass by flying 100 flight segments or earning 135,000 points in a calendar year.
 The simplest way to earn those points is through sign-up bonuses on Southwest credit cards.

-Once you earn the pass, you can fly a companion for free (plus taxes and fees) on any ticket you book, as many times as you want, for the rest of the year and the entire following year (ex: if you earn the pass in July 2023, it's valid through the end of 2024).
+Once you earn the pass, you can fly a companion for free (plus taxes and fees) on any ticket you book, as many times as you want, for the rest of the year and the entire following year.
+For example, if you earn the pass in July 2024, it's valid through the end of 2025.

-This is great for families because each parent could potentially earn the Companion Pass and then bring a kid as their companion.
-It's like a “buy one, get one free” deal for every flight you take.
-That even includes award flights.
+This is great for families because each parent could potentially earn the Companion Pass and then bring a child as their companion.
+It's like a “buy one, get one free” deal for every flight you take — including award flights.

 The Southwest Rapid Rewards program tends to have some great options for low-cost points redemptions.
-For example, you can fly from Los Angeles (LAX) to Honolulu (HNL) for only 11,866 points per person one-way.
-For a family of four, this comes out to just 47,464 points each way.
+For example, you can fly from Los Angeles (LAX) to Honolulu (HNL) from only 8,962 points per person one-way.
+For a family of four, this comes out to just 35,848 points each way.

-Another great thing about Southwest is that you can search the Low Fare Calendar to see a whole month at a time.
+Another thing we love about Southwest is its Low Fare Calendar which allows you to see a whole month at a time.
 This helps to narrow down which days have the cheapest flights on points, helping families find sweet spots on dates that work for them.

 Furthermore, if Southwest runs a sale and the price of your ticket goes down, you can change your ticket to the new price and get the extra points refunded.
 There's no fee to change your booking, which is good since award prices are tied to cash prices and can vary.